 Although the voice parts in women's barbershop harmony have different names and functions than they do in other SSAA or SATB vocal styles, the foundation is the same—beautiful music, stunning chords and a passion to create the intangible, moving essence of music that brings us together.

 In simple terms, barbershop harmony is vocal harmony produced by four parts we call tenor, lead, baritone and bass.
 Finding the right part for your voice is the initial step.
 Any woman singer - with or without vocal training - will find a part that fits her range.

 There are certain things you may want to know depending on the part you will be singing.
 Most of us are familiar with the SATB or SSAA choral music, where the melody is usually in the First Soprano line, above all others.
 Although the ranges may be similar, the voice parts in barbershop harmony for women have different names and functions than SSAA.
-The LEAD voice generally sings the melody and is below the TENOR harmony; the TENOR part sings the highest note in the chord and is not the melody; the BARITONE part fills in the all-important missing note in a chord that may be above and below the melody; the BASS part supplies the harmonic foundation (root or fifth) of the chord.
-Similar to choral music, minimal vibrato should be apparent in barbershop singing.
+The LEAD voice generally sings the melody and is below the TENOR harmony; the TENOR part sings the highest note in the chord and is not the melody; the BARITONE part fills in the all-important missing note in a chord that may be above and below the melody; the BASS part supplies the harmonic foundation (mostly root or fifth) of the chord.
+Minimal vibrato should be apparent in barbershop singing.
 Wide and obvious vibratos tend to affect blending and hamper the “lock and ring” that characterizes barbershop chords.

 To read more, visit the Sweet Adelines "Barbershop 101" page, from which all of the above information was taken.